Take control of your life before stress takes a toll on your health

 Eat sensibly and frequently.

 Be active.
-Do things you enjoy.
+Do the things you like.
 Spend time on yourself.